pramuditorh/onos-install-shell-script/README.md

 # ONOS Shell Script
 Automate Open Network Operating System (ONOS) using Shell Script.
-I use this script to overcome my laziness to installing ONOS.

 ## How to Use
 - Clone it.